narek-davtyan/RMI-MySQL-Chat-Server/README.md

 # Java-RMI-MySQL-Chat
-A Chat application using java RMI and MySql database
+A Chat application built with java RMI and MySql database

 ### A first-year master project :mortar_board: :one:

 This is a project to build a client-server chat application using java RMI and MySql
 The directories included in this repo:
 * ChatServer: The eclipse project directory
-	- ClientSide: All relevant code for the client chat GUI and console mode.
+	- ClientSide: all code for the client chat (GUI and console mode)
-	- ServerSide: The code for the MySql RMI server.
+	- ServerSide: all code for the MySql RMI server
-* database: ChatDB a MySQL database backup script
+* database: a MySQL database backup script (ChatDB.sql)

 ### Features:
 - Clients login to the system with a username and a password (sign in)
 - Clients can create a new account by giving a username and a password (sign up)
 - Clients can send a broadcast chat message (chat room discussion)
 - Clients can send a private message to connected clients
-- Server maintains a connected user list and registered user list
+- Server maintains a connected users list and registered users list
 - Server stores the chat history and account informations of each client
-- Online user list is updated on all clients when users join or leave the chat
+- Online users list is updated for all clients when users join or leave the chat
-- Registred user list is updated on a new client subscription
+- Registred users list is updated on a new client subscription
+- Users receive real-time notifications about new incoming messages

 ### Software requirements
 - MySql database